ashp15205/KODEBATTLE/README.md

 ## What is KodeBattle?

-KodeBattle is a real-time 1v1 platform where you compete head-to-head on DSA questions under strict time pressure.
-No long contests, no passive solo practice — just you, an opponent at your level, and 5 minutes on the clock.
+KodeBattle is a real-time, 1v1 competitive DSA quiz platform where you compete head-to-head on algorithmic problems under strict time pressure.
+Think of it as **Chess.com meets LeetCode** — but instead of writing long blocks of code, you're answering high-quality questions that test your pattern recognition, complexity analysis, and debugging skills in 5-minute bursts.

-It's built for developers and students who want to train the skill that actually matters in interviews: **thinking clearly under pressure**.
+It's built for developers and students who want to train the skill that actually matters in technical interviews: **thinking clearly and accurately under pressure**.

 ---